 Fulfillment is one of the most intricate and complex parts of the board game business.
 In fact, I’ve written about a few times: a crash course on the concepts, how to prepare for the costs, and a personal story of how hard it was to fulfill War Co. on my own.

 Then I got Twitter DM from Charlie at Fulfillrite saying they’d like to do a guest post on this blog.
-I’d already been researching Fulfillrite and was probably going to use their services on the Highways & Byways campaign for US shipping.
+I’d already been researching Fulfillrite and was probably going to use their services in the future.
 I said yes, provided they make a really good educational post.
 They delivered!
 In fact, I learned a lot just by reading this before posting it.

-In the interest of full disclosure, let’s cover something real quick: they offered me a small discount on services in the Highways & Byways campaign fulfillment.
+In the interest of full disclosure, let’s cover something real quick: they offered me a small discount on future campaign fulfillment.
 Just telling you that ahead of time so you don’t think I’m hiding secret subliminal marketer messages.

 I sent some questions to Charlie Brieger, which are in bold below.
 What follows are his responses to my questions, edited only for grammar and spelling.